civo/status/content/issues/2021-10-18-civo-com-inaccessible.md

 ---

+17:08 GMT+1

+We have isolated the cause of the issue causing DNS resolution to civo.com and subdomains to fail.
+We are working on getting mitigation in place.

+---

 16:55 GMT+1

 Due to an issue with DNS that we are investigating, civo.com and pages under it may appear unreachable.
 We are working on getting this mitigated as soon as possible.